adrianomcr/vectorfield_stack/robotsim/README.md

 <!-- ![formula](https://render.githubusercontent.com/render/math?math=\dot{v}=1) \ -->
 <!-- ![formula](https://render.githubusercontent.com/render/math?math=\dot{q}=1) -->

 where `x` is the drone position, `v` is the velocity in the world frame and `R` is a rotation matrix representing the drone's orientation.
 The unit vector `ẑ` points up and f<sub>d</sub> is a drag force.
-The control inputs arethe total thrust `τ` and the angular speeds `ω`, written in the body frame.
-Finally, `S(ω)` is the skew-stmetric matrix.
+The control inputs are the total thrust `τ` and the angular speeds `ω`, written in the body frame.
+Finally, `S(ω)` is the skew-symmetric matrix.

 The simulation can be visualized in rviz.
 For that, use the configuration file `rviz/drone.rviz`.